Rangers vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has put up 51 hits with seven doubles, eight home runs and 41 walks.
-He has driven in 26 runs.
+- Adley Rutschman has seven doubles, eight home runs, 41 walks and 26 RBI (51 total hits).

 Rutschman Recent Games